 Keeshawn Aleksuk may have enrolled at the University of St. Thomas to play football, but he stayed to study business.
 “Because St. Thomas has such a legacy behind its program, it was a no brainer for me to study something in business,” he says.

-That something turned out to be real estate, a discipline the Minnetonka, MN, junior first became intrigued with while doing construction cleanup during high school.
+That something turned out to be real estate, a discipline the Minnetonka, Minn., junior first became intrigued with while doing construction cleanup during high school.
 His inspiration?
 The transformed 1930s Armory building in downtown Minneapolis, for which his grandmother did interior design.
 “Seeing that building go from nothing to what it is today” was an exciting experience, says Aleksuk, who plans to eventually work in commercial real estate.

 Meanwhile, along with taking a full load of classes, he works 30 hours a week as a housekeeper at Town and Country golf club and as a contract manual laborer.
 Of the latter he says, “It’s definitely a good workout.”